Breast Lift (with or without implants)

-This procedure is also known as the Lollipop breast lift, LeJour lift, or Modified Benelli and provides more lift than the Benelli for those with moderate or Grade II ptosis.
+Other terminologies for this procedure include; Lollipop breast lift, LeJour lift, or Modified Benelli.
+It provides more lift than the Benelli for those with moderate or Grade II ptosis.

-During this procedure, your surgeon will remove a doughnut shaped piece of breast tissue, and make a straight incision from under your areola to your breast crease to access breast tissue to be moved upwards to improve fullness.
+During this procedure, your surgeon will remove a doughnut shaped piece of breast tissue.
+Then, they will make a straight incision from under your areola to your breast crease.
+This allows the surgeon to move breast tissue upwards to improve fullness.